Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 - Less than 1 percent of patients lost two or more lines (on the eye chart) of best corrected visual acuity (BCVA)

-Generally, if you have reasonably good vision with only mild refractive errors before LASIK surgery, you’ll have improved vision and excellent results following the procedure.
+Generally, you'll receive excellent results if you have reasonably good vision with only mild refractive errors before surgery.

-Before LASIK surgery, it’s essential to consider what you hope to achieve with the procedure.
-This helps you define and meet your expectations.
+Before LASIK surgery, consider what you hope to achieve with the procedure.
+This will help you define and meet your expectations.

-LASIK surgery results in a permanent change to your eyes, so you should know as much about the procedure as possible before committing to it.
+LASIK surgery permanently changes your eyes.
+Learn as much about the procedure as possible before committing to it.

 Common Side Effects of LASIK